bjfletcher/serverless-dotenv/README.md

   - serverless-dotenv
 ```

 That's it.
-It will load all the environment variables in the `.env` file to the Lambda functions when deployed.
+It will load all `.env` file's environment varibles into the Lambda functions when deployed.